MichaelSalata/compare-my-biometrics/development-log.md

 	- [x] anonymize example data ✅ 2025-03-23
 	- [ ] env
 	- [x] fitbit_tokens ✅ 2025-03-23
-- [ ] tell user about date range for example data
+- [x] tell user about date range for example data ✅ 2025-03-23
 - [ ] tell user about Partitioning in DBT

 - [ ] create instructions on how to spin up appropriate GCP resources